 “Com’n and meet the other band.
 Minehan’s pretending he knows how to play Jack’s MOOG.
 Your folks need to talk among themselves,” as we pulled them to their feet.
 As soon as we were out of the parents’ sight, we wheeled the girls around and started making out.
 They were putty in our hands.
 We were not about to leave our hidden make out spot in the balcony.
 Both girls seemed to melt in our arms, leaning into us as we held them up.

 Eventually, as our balls turned blue, the sounds of the second band tuning up on stage caused us to break apart.
 What is it with bands that tune onstage?
 They think it sounds professional but is just pretentious posturing.
-Regardless, we all were ready for a break and ran downstairs and joined the slim crowd in front of the stage.
+Regardless, we all were ready for a break and ran downstairs to join the slim crowd in front of the stage.
 I laughed seeing Minehan poised to jump on stage, guitar in hand.
-Jace was lurking next to him with a big grin when he saw me staring at him.
+Jace was lurking next to him, with a big grin when he saw me staring at him.
 Ah, to be 15 again.

 Their set was fairly generic.
 Their band name was Water Closet, referring to 19th century bathroom plumbing.
 They must be college boys., or dropouts from the 60’s, considering their age.
 Their songs were long intros, guitar solos and really long drum solos.
 Minehan was bored, so he plugged in his guitar and started adding leads from behind the stage.